remykarem/pandas-lightning/README.md

 import pandas_addons
 ```

-such that the `.pipeline` will be available to your DataFrame objects.
+such that the `.lambdas` will be available to your DataFrame objects.

 Familiar API